Mizni Dol

+Name

+The former hamlet that Mizni Dol is centered around is called Mizendol.
+The name—literally 'table valley'—is a compound.
+The first part is derived from the common noun miza 'table', and the second part, dol, refers to a depression or (dry) valley.
+Mizni Dol is located in a relatively flat dry valley.

 History

 The independent settlement of Mizni Dol was created in 2002, when the territory was separated from the settlement of Zaplana.
 Prior to this, Mizni Dol was a hamlet of Zaplana.